Bridge indices of spatial graphs and diagram colorings: Abstract

 \section{Abstract}

-We extend the Wirtinger number of links, an invariant originally defined by Blair et al. in terms of extending initial colorings of some strands of a diagram to the entire diagram, to spatial graphs.
+We extend the Wirtinger number of links, an invariant originally defined by Blair, Kjuchukova, Velazquez, and Villanueva in terms of extending initial colorings of some strands of a diagram to the entire diagram, to spatial graphs.
 We prove that the Wirtinger number equals the bridge index of spatial graphs, and we implement an algorithm in Python which gives a more efficient way to estimate upper bounds of bridge indices.
-Combined with lower bounds from diagram colorings by elements from certain algebraic structures, we obtain exact bridge indices for a large family of spatial graphs.
+Combined with lower bounds from diagram colorings by elements from certain algebraic structures and clasping techniques, we obtain exact bridge indices for a large family of almost unknotted spatial graphs.
+We also show that for every possible negative Euler characteristic, there exist almost unknotted graphs of arbitrarily large bridge index.